Prakhar151202/LLVM-PASS/README.md

         pip install dotenv

 - To compile it :

           python3 script.py
           C/Cpp Application to .ll File :
           clang -S -emit-llvm <file_name>.c -o <file_name>.ll

 Optimization Technique with LLVM Pass :

-        - Optimizations are implemented as Passes that traverse some portion of a program to either collect information or transform the program.
+Optimizations are implemented as Passes that traverse some portion of a program to either collect information or transform the program.
 Here we have to identify memory intensive regions.
 Functions used for intended work has been provided by llvm pass header files.

 - To compile the llvmpass file :

-$ clang++ -shared -o <llvm_pass_filename>.so <llvm_pass_filename>.cpp `llvm-config --cxxflags --
-ldflags --libs` -fPIC
-$ opt -load ./<llvm_pass_filename>.so -instruction-counter < {app_file_name}.ll >
+      clang++ -shared -o <llvm_pass_filename>.so <llvm_pass_filename>.cpp `llvm-config --cxxflags --ldflags --libs` -fPIC opt -load ./<llvm_pass_filename>.so -instruction-counter < {app_file_name}.ll > /dev/null
-/dev/null